Design of 2D Skyrmionic Metamaterial Through Controlled Assembly: Results

-Furthermore, to evaluate the generalization under pair-wise change of two different kind of spin coupling, e.g., $\mathbf{D}_{ij}$- $J_{ij}$ pair. as shown in Figure \ref{fig:fig5}(c) we first scaled the DFT calculated nearest-neighbor $J_{i j}$ from 0.6 to 1.4 and varied the preset damping (originally 0.1) from 0.1 to 0.9.
+Furthermore, to evaluate the general applicability of our findings, we choose to apply pairwise tuning of the coefficients in the spin Hamiltonian, e.g., the $\mathbf{D}_{ij}$- $J_{ij}$ pair.
+As shown in Figure \ref{fig:fig5}(c), we first scaled the DFT calculated nearest-neighbor $J_{i j}$ from 0.6 to 1.4 and varied the present damping (originally $\alpha=0.1$) from 0.1 to 0.9.
 The results indicate that with lower $J_{i j}$ and higher damping, we can successfully form a skyrmion bag.
 However, increasing $J_{i j}$ leads to more energetic spin wave emissions from the assembly process, which can destabilize structures like skyrmioniums and skyrmion bags compared to antiskyrmions.
 Interestingly, when $J_{i j}$ is lower, 100 ps may not suffice for the skyrmion bag to transition from a sparse state (as shown in subplot 3 in Figure \ref{fig:fig5}(a)) to a dense state (as shown in subplot 4 in Figure \ref{fig:fig5}(a)).
-From a damping perspective, lower damping results in longer spin wave lifetimes, thereby increasing the likelihood of metastable textures vanishing due to interactions with spin waves.
-With this insight, we reverted the Gilbert damping to its original setting ($\alpha = 0.1$) to mitigate the effects of spin waves.
-We then analyzed the dynamics of controlled assembly with perturbed interaction parameters, such as $\mathbf{D}_{i j}$, $J_{i j}$, and $K^{\mathrm{U}}$.
+In turn, changes in the $\alpha$ parameter (see Fig. \ref{fig:fig5}(c)) do not directly impact the final states, but instead influence on the lifetimes of spin-wave-like excitations and other transient modes emitted during the assembly process.
+Thus, for smaller $\alpha$ values these excitations can live longer, facilitating the system to escape shallower metastable states by transiently perturbing them; the probability that the system will stabilize in one of such metastable states decreases, but it is still possible, as shown in Fig. \ref{fig:fig5}(c) for $\alpha=0.2$ or $\alpha=0.3$.
+This process is corroborated by the finite size of our simulation box with PBs, which eventually causes these excitations to reflect back to the higher-order skyrmionic textures and destabilize them (as in an area surrounded by other topological structures).
+With this insight, we reverted the Gilbert damping to its original setting ($\alpha = 0.1$) to mitigate the effects of such spin-wave-like excitations.
+We then analyzed the dynamics of controlled assembly with perturbed interaction parameters ($\mathbf{D}_{i j}$, $J_{i j}$, and $K^{\mathrm{U}}$).